localstack/docs/content/en/docs/Getting started/_index.md

 - On MacOS you may have to run `TMPDIR=/private$TMPDIR localstack start --docker` if `$TMPDIR` contains a symbolic link that cannot be mounted by Docker.

 - From 2020-07-11 onwards, the default image `localstack/localstack` in Docker Hub refers to the "light version", which has some large dependency files like Elasticsearch removed (and lazily downloads them, if required).
 (Note that the `localstack/localstack-light` image alias may get removed in the future).
 In case you need the full set of dependencies, the `localstack/localstack-full` image can be used instead.
-Please also refer to the [`USE_LIGHT_IMAGE` environment variable](../understanding-localstack/configuration/#core).
+Please also refer to the [`USE_LIGHT_IMAGE` environment variable]({{< ref "configuration#core" >}}.

 - Although we strongly recommend to use Docker, the infrastructure can also be spun up directly on the host machine using the `--host` startup flag.
-Note that this will require [additional dependencies](#developing), and is not supported on some operating systems, including Windows.
+Note that this will require [additional dependencies]({{< ref "#developing" >}}, and is not supported on some operating systems, including Windows.
 {{< /alert >}}

 ### Docker
-If you do not want to use the [LocalStack CLI](#localstack-cli), you can also decide to manually start the LocalStack Docker container.
+If you do not want to use the [LocalStack CLI]({{< ref "#localstack-cli" >}}, you can also decide to manually start the LocalStack Docker container.

 #### Prerequisites
 Please make sure that you have a working [`docker` environment](https://docs.docker.com/get-docker/) on your machine before moving on.